AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 ### Cache Retention and Eviction

 Default caching is in memory and therefore time sensitive.
 If there is a long pause between steps, cached prefixes can be evicted.
 For workloads with pauses (support tickets, asynchronous agent workflows), extended retention is often the difference between occasional benefit and reliable benefit.
+As per OpenAI:
+> When using the in-memory policy, cached prefixes generally remain active for 5 to 10 minutes of inactivity, up to a maximum of one hour.
+Extended prompt cache retention keeps cached prefixes active for longer, up to a maximum of 24 hours but is available only for certain models.

 ## 4. The Cache Contract: Prefix Stability and Append Only Semantics